-- The Line manager is responsible for liaising with the reservists who is returning back to work as soon as the reservist has notified them of their return date. - The line manager will send the 'Acknowledgement of return to work' (Appendix B) letter to the reservist confirming their return to work date. - The line manager is responsible for notifying the Employee Services the date the reservist is returning back to work.
-This will be done by email together with a copy of the formal letter of application received from the reservist and a copy of the acknowledgement of return to work letter (Appendix B) sent to the Employee Services at Hrinputting@leicspart.nhs.uk mailbox.
+- The Line manager is responsible for liaising with the reservists who is returning back to work as soon as the reservist has notified them of their return date. - The line manager will send the 'Acknowledgement of return to work' (Appendix 2) letter to the reservist confirming their return to work date. - The line manager is responsible for notifying the Employee Services the date the reservist is returning back to work.
+This will be done by email together with a copy of the formal letter of application received from the reservist and a copy of the acknowledgement of return to work letter (Appendix 2) sent to Employee Services at lpt.hrinputting@nhs.net.